New Mexico Rattler: History

-The addition of a major roller coaster to the Cliff's Amusement Park was proposed over ten years.
-The growing size of Albuquerque, New Mexico was a contributing factor in constructing the roller coaster; as by the early 2000s, the park could back a large addition with the nearby population.
-In the aftermath of the September 11 attacks, park co-owner Gary Hays pushed the construction of its conceived roller coaster by a year to help in the recovery of tourism.
-Then-mayor of Albuquerque, Martin Chávez, assisted in facilitating permits for the park to build the roller coaster in 2002; in part, facing some opposition from city hall.
+A major roller coaster at the Cliff's Amusement Park had been proposed for ten years prior to its construction.
+The growing size of Albuquerque, New Mexico, was a contributing factor in constructing the roller coaster; by the early 2000s, the nearby population had grown enough that a large addition to the park was feasible.
+In the aftermath of the September 11 attacks, park co-owner Gary Hays brought forward the construction of its conceived roller coaster by a year to help in the recovery of tourism.
+Then-mayor of Albuquerque Martin Chávez assisted in facilitating permits for the park to build the roller coaster in 2002; in part, facing some opposition from city hall.
 Hays contracted Custom Coasters International (CCI) to manufacture and build the roller coaster in January 2002, based on their reputation and deals offered.
 A month later, groundbreaking and construction of the roller coaster began.

 Park owners Gary and Linda Hays, as well as Chávez, announced the construction of the roller coaster at the Albuquerque city hall on February 20, 2002.
-The unnamed wooden roller coaster would cost $2 million dollars to construct by CCI, and have a projected opening date for June 21.
+The unnamed wooden roller coaster would cost $2 million to construct and have a projected opening date for June 21.
 Park officials simultaneously announced a contest for the public to submit names through local Wendy's locations for the attraction.
-Park officials wanted to advertise the roller coaster to an adult demographic, and would increase park admission prices.
+Park officials wanted to advertise the roller coaster to an adult demographic and would increase park admission prices.
 The construction of the roller coaster would result in "15 to 30 jobs" being added, with the park aiming for an increase in attendance for the 2003 season.
 Installation of concrete foundations began after the roller coaster's announcement.